 Our material is divided into different levels, so that you can focus on what is relevant to you.
 First, check what you need to know in your work (your course instructor or supervisor may have some thoughts).
 Then, focus on those levels at your own pace.

-You can earn credits or a certificate from completing this course by doing exercises.
+You can earn credits from completing this course by doing exercises.
 One credit comes from completing exercises for levels A, B and C. Second credit can be earned by completing exercises for D and E. The course material is here, but see our exercise page for information on credits.

 |Level||For who?||Covers what?|